 Similarly, Colorado law (C.R.S.
 38-30-168) forbids HOAs from outright restriction of solar device installation.
 However, a few exceptions give HOAs more control over approving your solar panel system and how you install it.

-Colorado’s HOA rules for solar devices include:
+Colorado’s HOA rules for solar devices include these specifics:

 - Appearance provisions that don’t significantly increase home cost or decrease its efficiency